Robust and Efficient Writer-Independent IMU-Based Handwriting Recognition: Methods

 \subsubsection{OnHW Dataset}

-For commercial reasons, our private dataset will not be made publicly available.
-However, we also use two splits from the right-handed subset of the public OnHW-words500 dataset \cite{ohwr_stabilo_2}, which contains IMU-based handwriting data for 500 words written by 53 writers: a writer-dependent (WD) subset, divided by words, and a WI subset.
-Due to the small size of the left-handed subset (only 1,000 samples) and its limited split configuration (only two splits: one for training and one for validation), it is excluded from our experiments.
+We also use the WI split from the right-handed subset of the public OnHW-words500 dataset \cite{ohwr_stabilo_2}, which contains 13-channel handwriting data for 500 words written by 53 writers.
+The left-handed subset, which includes only 1,000 samples and offers only a single train-validation split, is excluded from our experiments due to its limited size and configuration.